 Some companies are announcing plans to close headquarters and large offices, REI being the latest.
 REI closed its headquarters earlier this year and allowed employees to work from home and it is now leaning “into remote working as an engrained, supported, and normalized model.”

 But some companies are trying to mix together a solution that allows managers to still keep an in-person eye on employees while loosening the leash a little bit.

-It often is a hot-desking system—hot-desking is a shared-space optimization technique, likely named after a rather unpleasant naval practice—and in this time of a viral pandemic, it’s even more unpleasant. (“Hot” refers to the body heat from the previous occupant of the bunk/desk, in case you weren’t cringing yet.)
+This often unfolds into a hot-desking system.
+Hot-desking is a shared-space optimization technique, likely named after a rather unpleasant naval practice—and in this time of a viral pandemic, it’s even more unpleasant. (“Hot” refers to the body heat from the previous occupant of the bunk/desk, in case you weren’t cringing yet.)

 Only 1% of employees like hot-desking.
 Probably the same number of crew members who like it, too.

 Consider if the other options from the above graph are viable, such as scheduling alternating days for people to be in the office or spacing out all desks to ensure social distancing.